Cray-HPE/docs-csm/operations/image_management/Update_IMS_Job_Access_Network.md

 # Update IMS Job Access Network

 In the CSM V1.2.0 and V1.2.1 releases, the IMS jobs template was set up with the wrong service address pool.
 This means that the IMS job pods are unable to start on the customer-management network where they have permission to run.

 To fix this on a running system, the `ims-config` configuration map will need to updated to use the correct address pool when starting jobs.

 **IMPORTANT:** Once this procedure has been done, it will not fix jobs that are currently running.
 This will only impact new jobs created after the settings have been updated.
 Old jobs that can not be accessed must be deleted and recreated.

 ## Procedure

-1. Enter into editing mode for the `ims-config` settings.
+1. Edit the `ims-config` settings.

     ```bash
     ncn-mw# kubectl -n services edit cm ims-config
     ```

-2. Find the `JOB_CUSTOMER_ACCESS_NETWORK_ACCESS_POOL` variable and edit the value to:
+2. Find the `JOB_CUSTOMER_ACCESS_NETWORK_ACCESS_POOL` variable and set the value to `customer-management`.

     ```text
       JOB_CUSTOMER_ACCESS_NETWORK_ACCESS_POOL: customer-management